AlaskaAirlines/auro-formvalidation/demo/index.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../partials/description.md) -->
 <!-- The below content is automatically added from ./../partials/description.md -->
-The `auro-formvalidation` is a JavaScript utlity that handles element validation.
-The purpose of having a separate validation utility is to ensure consitent validation workflow and results across all form element.
+The `auro-formvalidation` is a JavaScript utility that handles element validation.
+The purpose of having a separate validation utility is to ensure consistent validation workflow and results across all form element.

 The AuroDesignSystem validation workflow closely mirrors the [HTML5 form elements validation workflow](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
 <!-- AURO-GENERATED-CONTENT:END -->